Mixed Boundary Value Problems on Cylindrical Domains: A priori representation of solutions

 where for the second step we have utilized the embedding $\cY^* \subseteq \cX$ from Lemma~\ref{Lem: X inside Y*}.
 To be precise, we are using maximal functions that take averages over enlarged Whitney regions $2W(t,x)$ here, but of course this is just a matter of choosing the generic constants $c_0$ and $c_1$.
 Concerning the estimate of $\NT^1(u)$, we only consider the more difficult case $\Dir = \emptyset$.
 The simplifications in the other case are obvious.
 We subtract from $u$ all terms we have control on by \eqref{Eq: NT Dirichlet Result Step 2}.
 By the triangle inequality along with the embedding $\cY^* \subseteq \cX$ and the pointwise estimate $\NT^1 \leq \NT$ we obtain

 For the second term on the right-hand side we intertwine as in \eqref{Eq: Relation DSA = SATilde} and then use the $\NT$-bound for the $[\D \B_0]$-semigroup from Remark~\ref{Rem: NT bound on negative Hardy space}.
-For the third term uniform boundedness of the semigroup and Proposition~\ref{Prop: TA boundedness} applies and the fourth term can be controlled by means of Lemma~\ref{Lem: NTp bound resolvents}.
+The same argument applies to the third term and the $\L^2$-norm of the integral in $s$ can be bounded by means of Proposition~\ref{Prop: TA boundedness}.
+Eventually, the fourth term can be controlled by means of Lemma~\ref{Lem: NTp bound resolvents}.
 Thus,

 Now, $\|\widetilde{h}^+\|_2 \lesssim \|f\|_\cY$ by Theorem~\ref{Thm: Representation for Dirichlet problem} and $\|\widetilde{h}^-\|_2 \lesssim \|f\|_\cY$ by Step~1.
 Reinserting these estimates back on the right-hand side of \eqref{Eq1: Dirichlet NT bound} shows $\|\NT^2(u)\|_2 \lesssim \abs{c} + \|f\|_\cY \simeq |u_\infty| + \|f\|_\cY$, where the last equivalence follows again from Theorem~\ref{Thm: Representation for Dirichlet problem}.